g3ronimO-o/PolynomialRegression/README.md

 polynomial curve fitting.
 In regression, the objective is to learn a function that maps an input variablexto a continuous target variabley.
 For this part, you will be provided a personalised input file that contains data of the form (xi,yi) fori= 1 ,...,100.
-The relationship betweenxandyis of the form:
+The relationship between x and y is of the form:

 ```
 y=w0 +w1*x+···+wM*(x^M)+e